Robotics for Kids involves understanding the components of a robot, the functioning of a robot, and the building and programming of a robot.

 Wonder Workshop Robotics Competition

 It is a wonderful platform for kids to enter a competitive learning platform.
 It conducts various robotics and coding competitions based on their ages.

 Click here to register.

 VEX IQ Challenge is conducted yearly.
 It is played on a 6’ x 8’ rectangular field.
-Two robots compete in the field to test robotic skills, to score as many points to win the challenge.
+Two robots compete in the field to test robotic skills and score as many points as possible to win the challenge.

 What does robotics teach kids?

-Robotics for kids make them aware of STEM concepts i.e. S-Science, T-Technology, E-Engineering, and M-Mathematics.
-Robotics for kids helps in developing their critical thinking and problem-solving skills, enhances creativity, making them familiar with concepts of coding and mechanics.
+Robotics for kids makes them aware of STEM concepts i.e., S-Science, T-Technology, E-Engineering, and M-Mathematics.
+Robotics for kids helps in developing their critical thinking and problem-solving skills, enhances creativity, and makes them familiar with concepts of coding and mechanics.

 At what age can kids start robotics?